Orange County Prostitution Defense Lawyer

 In California, a prostitution-related crime is generally pursued as a misdemeanor.
 Although misdemeanors are considered less serious offenses than felonies, being accused of a prostitution offense should not be taken lightly.
 Most prostitution-related offenses are considered misdemeanors.
 If a person is convicted, they could be sent to jail for up to 6 months and/or be required to pay a $1,000 fine.

-When you're facing life-altering penalties, you need a skilled criminal defense attorney on your side dedicated to fighting your charges.
+When you're facing life-altering penalties, you need a skilled prostitution defense attorney on your side dedicated to fighting your charges.
 At The Law Office of Jacqueline Goodman, Attorney Jacqueline Goodman provides personalized legal services for those accused of crimes.
 When you retain her services, you will have an advocate on your side helping you understand the criminal justice process and explaining your legal options.
 When it comes time to challenge the prosecutor's allegations, Attorney Goodman will be prepared to deliver aggressive defense on your behalf.

 California Penal Code 647(b) - Prostitution Laws